-At the heart of The Invisible War's success is quality film making.
-The Invisible War had a strong, character-driven story that creates an emotional connection with the viewer.
-Proactive, planned exposure at festivals, private screenings and through its nomination for an Academy Award made The Invisible War a consistent presence in the media and kept the issue top-of-mind for lawmakers and the public.
-Theatrical release of film was accompanied by a professional publicity campaign and national press coverage that exploded in print, online and broadcast.
+At the heart of The Invisible War's success is quality filmmaking.
+The Invisible War had a strong, character-driven story that created an emotional connection with the viewer.
+Proactive, planned exposure at festivals, private screenings and its nomination for a February 2013 Academy Award made The Invisible War a consistent presence in the media and kept the issue top-of-mind for lawmakers and the public.
+Theatrical release of the film was accompanied by a professional publicity campaign and national press coverage that exploded in print, online and broadcast.
 While box office receipts tallied only \$60,000, the film's impact reached far beyond those who saw it in a theater.